world-class/REPL/modules/level_4/fundamentals_of_computer_science/README.md

 _"Specific essential readings for each week from the following list are included in the Readings page for each week:_"

 - Kenneth H. Rosen (2011).
 Discrete Mathematics and its Applications, 7th.
 McGraw-Hill
-- Michael Sipser (2012).
+- :key: Michael Sipser (2012).
 Introduction to the theory of computation, 3rd.
 Cengage Learning
-- John Hopcroft et al. (2013).
+- :key: John Hopcroft et al. (2013).
 Introduction to Automata Theory, Languages and Computation, Pearson
 - Dexter Kozen (2007).
 Automata and Computability, 1st.
 Springer
 - Merlin Forbes (2012).
 A Theoretical Introduction to Turing Machine, 1st.
 Learning Press
 - Shi-Kui Chang (2003).
 Data Structures and Algorithms, 1st.
 World Scientific Publishing Co